President's Ambassador Program

-All President's Amabassadors will be trained to extraordinary networkers and will receive consistent leadership and professional development training.
+All members of the program will be trained as extraordinary networkers and will receive consistent leadership and professional development training.
 Where available, President's Ambassadors will have opportunity to connect with local leaders and be trained on important topics such as etiquette, conversational skills, networking and interview skills, tour training, how to write thank you notes, cover letters, resumes, etc., and be partnered with a faculty/staff mentor.
 In addition, each President's Ambassador will have an opportunity to connect with President Wood and Wayne McGaugh twice per semester.

 Stand-out candidates will be considered for a Lead Ambassador position.
 Lead Ambassadors will be the first called upon for high-level events and assignments and will be a leader to other ambassadors in the program.

-Please note all ambassadors must re-apply each year.
+Please note all program members must re-apply each year.